 |

-In Chapter 10, we’ll discuss how to fix these errors so you can store references in structs, but for now, we’ll fix errors like these using owned types like String instead of references like &str.
+In Chapter 10, we’ll discuss how to fix these errors so that you can store references in structs, but for now, we’ll fix errors like these using owned types like String instead of references like &str.

 An Example Program Using Structs

 To understand when we might want to use structs, let’s write a program that calculates the area of a rectangle.
-We’ll start by using single variables, and then refactor the program until we’re using structs instead.
+We’ll start by using single variables and then refactor the program until we’re using structs instead.

 Let’s make a new binary project with Cargo called rectangles that will take the width and height of a rectangle specified in pixels and calculate the area of the rectangle.
 Listing 5-8 shows a short program with one way of doing exactly that in our project’s src/main.rs.